Synthetixio/SIPs/SIPS/sip-ethercollateral-v0.3.md

   - issueFeeRate: Minting for creating the loan.
 Default 0 bips.
   - liquidationPenalty: Penalty paid to liquidators when liquidating loan.
 Default 10%
   - openLoanClosing: Boolean to allow anyone to close the loans with sUSD.
-  - minLoanSize: Minimum amount of ETH to create loan preventing griefing and gas consumption.
+  - minCollateralSize: Minimum amount of ETH to create loan preventing griefing and gas consumption.
 Min 1ETH

 #### Functions